Skip to content

 Example

-Here's an expanded example showcasing selective builds for a monorepo with multiple services:
+This expanded example showcases selective builds for a monorepo with multiple services.

 services: